Rock Painting: Everything You Need to know [FAQ’s]

 Do I need to seal my rocks?

 I highly recommend that you do seal your painted rocks.
-Sealing will protect your artwork from the outdoor elements, creates a moisture barrier, and protects from scratches and nicks.
+Sealing will protect your painted rocks from the outdoor elements, creates a moisture barrier, and protects from scratches and nicks.

 How to choose colors for my Mandala dot art?